-I am a huge fan of the game of cricket, so yesterday’s stunning final was a fantastic day for me, especially as somehow, everything for once seemed to go England’s way.
+I am a huge fan of the game of cricket, so England’s 2019 stunning world cup final victory was a fantastic day for me, especially as somehow, everything for once seemed to go England’s way.
+In this article I look at how that win teaches a lot when it comes to goal setting for business owners.

 1. They set a goal, then put in place a plan to achieve it.